Punctuation Marks in English Grammar

 Full Stop (.)

-full stop is the most commonly used punctuation marks in the English grammar but all the sentences do not have full stop.
-We also known it as a period (.) in American English grammar.
+A full stop is the most commonly used punctuation marks in the English grammar but all the sentences do not have full stop.
+It is also known as a period (.) in American English grammar.
 Full stop is used fifty percent among all punctuation marks in English grammar.
-We use a full stop at the end of a statement that is complete in all sense or at the end of declarative sentence or at the end of an abbreviation.
+Full stop is used at the end of a statement that is complete in all sense or at the end of declarative sentence or at the end of an abbreviation.

 Examples: